ItalyPaleAle/calendar-next-demo/README.md

 Setting up DNSLink requires owning a domain name and modifying the DNS records.
 The actual instructions on how to modify your DNS zone depend on your DNS provider.

-Assuming you want to use `app.example.com` as domain name for DNSLink, as an example, you'll need to create the following DNS record:
+Assuming you want to use `app.example.com` as domain name for DNSLink, for example, you'll need to create the following DNS record:

 - Name: `_dnslink.app.example.com` (a `_dnslink` subdomain on the domain you want to use)
 - Type: `TXT`
-- Value: `dnslink=/ipfs/QmSV86hY1Qen22aWrLinNrXmhdc7LbvaFFJZW3ooj96XcU` (replace with the IPFS content ID of your app)
+- Value: `dnslink=/ipfs/QmSV86hY1Qen22aWrLinNrXmhdc7LbvaFFJZW3ooj96XcU` (replace with the IPFS content ID of your app's folder)
-- Time To Live: your choice; set to very low (e.g. 2 minutes) if you plan to update the app with relatively high frequency
+- Time To Live: your choice.
+Set this to a very low time (e.g. 2 minutes) if you plan to update the app with relatively high frequency, while higher TTLs allow for better caching.

-After having create the DNS record, you can access your app on IPFS at: `https://gateway.ipfs.io/ipns/app.example.com` (note it says `ipns` this time!)
+After having created the DNS record, you can access your app on IPFS at: `https://gateway.ipfs.io/ipns/app.example.com` (note it says `ipns` this time!)

 > Don't forget to add `https://gateway.ipfs.io/ipns/app.example.com/` (with trailing slash) to the OAuth app's list of redirect URIs in Azure AD to be able to authenticate when browsing the app at this address!

 ### Pointing a web domain

 As you recall from the top of this "readme", the sample app is available at `https://next.italypaleale.me`, and it's served via IPFS.
-We can do that thanks to Cloudflare and their [Distributed Web Gateway](https://www.cloudflare.com/distributed-web-gateway/).
+We can do that thanks to Cloudflare and their [Distributed Web Gateway](https://www.cloudflare.com/distributed-web-gateway/?utm_source=github&utm_medium=referral&utm_campaign=italypaleale-calendar-next-demo).

 1. Create a DNS record with a CNAME pointing to `cloudflare-ipfs.com`.
 For example, to point `app.example.com`, create the following record:
     - Name: `app.example.com`
     - Type: `CNAME`
     - Destination: `cloudflare-ipfs.com` (note: some DNS servers want a period at the end, such as `cloudflare-ipfs.com.`)
     - Time To Live: whatever value makes sense for you (if you're not sure, you can use 1 hour)
     - Note: CNAME records can only be defined on sub-domains (e.g. `app.example.com`) and not on root domains (e.g. `example.com`).
-However, some DNS servers support the so-called "CNAME flattening", and allow you to set CNAME records on root domains too: one example is Cloudflare DNS.
+However, some DNS servers support "CNAME flattening", and allow you to set CNAME records on root domains too: one example is Cloudflare DNS.
-2. Navigate to [www.cloudflare.com/distributed-web-gateway/?utm_source=github&utm_medium=referral&utm_campaign=italypaleale-calendar-next-demo](https://www.cloudflare.com/distributed-web-gateway/?utm_source=github&utm_medium=referral&utm_campaign=italypaleale-calendar-next-demo) and scroll to the bottom, looking for the "Connecting your website" section
+2. Navigate to [www.cloudflare.com/distributed-web-gateway/](https://www.cloudflare.com/distributed-web-gateway/?utm_source=github&utm_medium=referral&utm_campaign=italypaleale-calendar-next-demo) and scroll to the bottom, looking for the "Connecting your website" section
 3. Type your domain's name in the box (e.g. `app.example.com`) and submit the form, so Cloudflare can build a TLS certificate for your domain.
 This should take just a few seconds.

 You're done!
 You can now browse your app directly at `https://app.example.com`